 You can tell if your rabbit is sleeping by looking at its nose and body language.
 Rabbit’s nose would always wiggle when they’re awake.

-This is because rabbit’s nose are their most potent instinct that protects them from danger.
-Rabbit’s noses are capable of detecting predators before they even spot them.
+This is because the rabbit’s nose is the most potent instinct that protects them from danger.
+Rabbits’ noses are capable of detecting predators before they even spot them.

-If your rabbit is in a relaxed position and its nose started to slow down, it means that your rabbit is fully relaxed and is ready to fall asleep or already asleep.
+If your rabbit is in a relaxed position and its nose starts to slow down, it means that your rabbit is fully relaxed and is ready to fall asleep or is already asleep.

-What does it mean when yoru rabbit sleeps with its eyes closed?
+What does it mean when your rabbit sleeps with its eyes closed?

-When your rabbit sleeps with its eyes completely closed and with a completely relaxed body language, then congratulate yourself because your rabbits fully trust you.
+When your rabbit sleeps with its eyes completely closed and with a completely relaxed body language, then congratulate yourself because your rabbit fully trusts you.

-It also means that your rabbit is now comfortable with your new home.
+It also means that your rabbit is now comfortable in your new home.

-Rabbits sleeping with their eyes opened is completely normal because rabbits have a natural instinct to be alert at all times even when resting.
+Rabbits sleeping with their eyes open is completely normal.
+Rabbits have a natural instinct to be alert at all times, even when resting.

-Rabbits also have a third eyelid, which allows them to simultaneously scan their environment for potential danger as well as rest.
+Rabbits also have a third eyelid, which allows them to simultaneously scan their environment for potential danger while resting.

 You can tell that your rabbit is sleeping if its body is completely relaxed or when its nose is not wiggling.